-The Internet of Things (IoT) describes physical objects, that are embedded with sensors, processing ability, software, and other technologies, and that connect with other devices and systems over the Internet or other communications networks.
+The Internet of Things (IoT) refers to physical objects that have embedded sensors, software, processing ability, and other technologies, and can connect to other devices and systems over the internet or other communication networks.

-The IoT is a giant network of connected things and people – all of which collect and share data about the way they are used and about the environment around them.
-This network allows for communication with devices without a personal network like your cellphone data plan.
+IoT creates a vast network of interconnected devices and people that collect and share data about how they're used and the surrounding environment.
+The benefit of this network is that it allows for communication between devices without needing a personal network, like a cellphone data plan.

-The Helium Project is a fast growing distributed network of long-range wireless hotspots which is helping onboard consumers and businesses into the IoT.
-The Helium Hotspot provides hundreds of square miles of connectivity globally and can transmit data at a fraction of the cost of a cellular network.
-The Helium Project since launching they have become the largest international telecommunication company in the world.
-They accomplished this by leverage these Helium Hotspots and incentivizing users to contribute to the network.
-These devices are located in 37,856 cities in 160 different countries.
+The Helium Project is a rapidly expanding distributed network of long-range wireless hotspots that onboard both consumers and businesses to the IoT.
+Helium Hotspots provide global connectivity for hundreds of square miles and can transmit data at a fraction of the cost of a cellular network.
+Since its launch, the Helium Project has become the world's largest international telecommunications company by leveraging the Helium Hotspots and incentivizing users to contribute to the network.
+These hotspots are now deployed in 77,353 cities across 192 countries.

 Powered by the Helium Blockchain, Helium enables anyone to be rewarded in cryptocurrency, HNT, for becoming a network operator and providing connectivity for a new class of Internet of Things (IoT) devices.